Phuket Island light rail transit

 The Phuket Island Light Rail Transit project is a planned 58.6 km MRTA light rail transit system for Phuket and Phang Nga provinces in Thailand.
 The line will consist of 24 stations running from Takua Thung District in Phang Nga Province to Phuket City and terminating at Chalong intersection.
 The line will have at-grade and elevated sections.
 The cost of the project is estimated at 35 billion baht (approximately US$1.1 billion).

 Phase one will connect Phuket International Airport to Chalong with 21 stations and be 41.7 km long.
-The second phase will extend the line 16.8 km north from Thalang station to Takua Thung District in order to connect with a proposed Surat Thani–Phang Nga Province SRT intercity railway line.
+The second phase will extend the line 16.8 km north from Thalang station to Takua Thung District in order to connect with a proposed Surat Thani-Phang Nga Province SRT intercity railway line.

-The project was planned to be tendered in late 2019 with construction starting in 2020 for a scheduled 2024 opening of Phase 1.
-However, in August 2020 during a public meeting in Phuket town the MRTA Assistant Governor Sarot Torsuwan stated that the project would be tendered as a PPP (Public–Private Partnership) project in 2022.
-The change to a PPP tender process would require a new study by the MRTA and a new EIA with Cabinet expected to consider the study in October 2021.
+The project was planned to be tendered in late 2019, with construction starting in 2020 for a scheduled 2024 opening of Phase 1.
+However, in August 2020, during a public meeting in Phuket town, the MRTA Assistant Governor Sarot Torsuwan stated that the project would be tendered as a PPP (Public–Private Partnership) project in 2022.
+The change to a PPP tender process would require a new study by the MRTA and a new EIA, with the Cabinet expected to consider the study in October 2021.

 In mid May 2021, the Transport Minister ordered the MRTA to consider an automatic BRT style line with a view to reduce the total project cost by just over 15 billion baht.
 Additionally, the Minister suggested delaying the project until 2030 to minimise overall traffic disruption on Phuket due to the planned construction of the Patong Tunnel which is due to be completed by 2028.